bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+Object repersentation of the HTML
 2. What is an event?
+an event is a action the user performs on the page
 3. What is an event listener?
+a method that waits until the user performs that action and activates
 4. Why would we convert a NodeList into an Array?
+TO use array methods on them
 5. What is a component?

 ### Git Set up